Why Floss Your Teeth?

 Monofilament or single filament floss tends to be slightly more expensive but is better for teeth that are tightly packed as it will slide in between them more easily.
 You may need to experiment with a few different types of floss before you find the perfect brand that you’re completely happy using each day.
 It could be that your household needs more than one type of floss to accommodate everyone’s needs.

-Which Is the Best Way to Floss?
+Which is the Best Way to Floss?

 There are two different methods that are most frequently used, and the first is to simply break off a length of approximately 18 inches of floss.
 Wind each and around your middle finger so you can manipulate the floss with your index fingers and thumbs.
 Gently work the floss in between your teeth, taking it right down to just below the gum line.
-Hold the floss so it follows the curves of your teeth and work it back up in between your teeth.
+Hold the floss so it follows the curves of your teeth and works it back up in between your teeth.
 Wind the dental floss along in between your middle fingers so you have a clean fresh section for the next tooth.
-Alternatively you can break off a long length of dental floss and tie it in a loop, then floss in between each tooth as before, using a fresh section for each tooth.
+Alternatively, you can break off a long length of dental floss and tie it in a loop, then floss in between each tooth as before, using a fresh section for each tooth.

 Hate Flossing?
 There Are Alternatives

 If you cannot get on with flossing or simply lack sufficient manual dexterity then that are alternatives to try.
-It’s possible to purchase soft interdental picks that are a little like flexible tooth picks.
+It’s possible to purchase soft interdental picks that are a little like flexible toothpicks.
 These can be gently worked in between each tooth to clean the contact areas.
 Interdental brushes are very small brushes that are commonly used to clean around dental implants, braces and underneath bridges.
 They come in a variety of sizes and can be used to clean in between teeth.
-Water flossers are a good choice for anyone who has difficult holding smaller brushes.
+Water flossers are a good choice for anyone who has difficulty holding smaller brushes.

 My Gums Bleed When I Floss: Should I Stop?

 Most definitely not, as bleeding gums are an early sign of gum disease.
 If your gums bleed then it’s best to make an appointment with Midtown Dentistry to get a proper diagnosis and to have your teeth professionally cleaned.
-Afterwards you need to persevere with flossing even if your gums continue to bleed.
+Afterward, you need to persevere with flossing even if your gums continue to bleed.
 Paying better attention to brushing and flossing should ensure that the bleeding stops within a few weeks as your gums become healthier and stronger.